 How Are They Different?

 Keep an eye on how your child pays attention.
 Those with autism struggle to focus on things that they don't like, such as reading a book or doing a puzzle.
 And they may fixate on things that they do like, such as playing with a particular toy.
-Kids with ADHD lose initial interest, and they dislike and avoid things they'll have to concentrate on.
+Kids with ADHD dislike and avoid things they'll have to concentrate on.

 You should also study how your child is learning to communicate.
-Although kids with either condition struggle to interact with others, those with autism tend to be self-centered.
+Although kids with either condition struggle to interact with others, those with autism have less social awareness of others around them.
 They often have a hard time putting words to their thoughts and feelings, and they may not be able to point to an object to give meaning to their speech.
 They find it hard to make eye contact.

 A child with ADHD, on the other hand, may talk nonstop.
 They're more likely to interrupt when someone else is speaking or butt in and try to monopolize a conversation.
 Also, consider the subject.
 Some kids with autism can talk for hours about a topic that they're interested in.